-Volume-of-fluid (VoF) methods perform the volume-conservative interface reconstruction based on the material volume data only.
-All VoF interface reconstruction algorithms are designed to separate two materials.
-The most common interface approximation consists of a single linear interface per mixed cell.
-Since the material volumes are preserved by the reconstruction, the location of the interface is uniquely determined by the direction of the interface normal.
-There are many different algorithms to derive the normal in the VoF context (i.e. from the material volumes, for details refer to [5, 11]); all these methods require the material volume data from the direct neighbors of the mixed cell.
-Therefore in the course of this section we always assume that Ω is surrounded by other cells that provide the data for the evaluation of the interface normals.
+The Volume-of-fluid (VoF) methods perform the volume-conservative interface reconstruction based on the cell-wise material volume data only.
+As we have mentioned in the introduction, all VoF interface reconstruction algorithms rely on the the material volume data from the direct neighbors of the mixed cell.
+Therefore in the course of this section we always assume that $\Omega$ is surrounded by other cells that provide the data for the evaluation of the interface normals.